What to Expect: We’ll explore getting your baseline mammogram and what happens if you have an abnormal mammogram.

 Anyway, a week later (after trying to shove all my nerves down) I went back in.

-The second process was similar, but they tilted the table a few different ways (both vertical and horizontal).
-This mammogram did apply a bit more pressure.
+The second process was similar to regular mammograms, but they tilted the table a few different ways (both vertical and horizontal).
+This mammogram did apply a bit more pressure than my previous mammogram.
 I found it to be slightly more uncomfortable (but again, not painful).
 I think they did 3 shots of each boob and these often included more of my armpit than the initial one — likely to check the nodes.

 The good news is that mine came out fine.
-I’m supposed to get a follow-up in 6 months.
+I’m supposed to get a follow-up in 6 months instead of the regular yearly mammograms.
 Yay.

-The other good news is that this is my baseline.
-Next time they’ll already have the diagnostic one to show if they are increasing in number/size, etc. Since I had never had one before this, it was important that I have the follow-up.
+The other good news is that this is my baseline mammographic screening.
+In future mammograms they’ll already have the diagnostic one to show if they are increasing in number/size, etc. Since I had never had one before this, it was important that I have the baseline mammography.

 Mammogram Tips: